-Veterinarians have nothing to do with reporting your use or your pet’s marijuana use to the authorities.
-Animal abuse is a different story, and we are responsible for reporting abuse — but accidental pot ingestion does not qualify.
+Actual animal abuse is a different story, and, yes, vets are responsible for reporting abuse — but accidental marijuana ingestion does not qualify.

-After taking a look at the pup’s dilated, glazed eyes and observing his strange pattern of walking, we had our suspicions.
+After taking a look at the dog’s dilated, glazed eyes and observing his strange pattern of walking, we had our suspicions.

 “No, I don’t think he could have gotten into anything.
-There’s nothing around.
-We watch him like a hawk.
+There’s nothing around,” she told us.
+“We watch him like a hawk.
 He woke up like this.”

 After about an hour, the teetering terrier seemed quite a bit better.

 Baked laced goods seem to be much more of a danger.
-Where the human party animal might have a brownie or 2 and call it a night, the canine party animal will eat the entire tray.
+Where the human party animal might have 1–2 brownies and call it a night, the canine party animal will eat the entire tray.
 This can be very toxic.

 There are more marijuana edibles around than ever before, so please keep your pets away from them.